plnsgr/plnsgr.github.io/_posts/2026-05-27-RaspberryRobin.md

 No separately extractable secondary dropper, valid nested PE file, or valid embedded archive was recovered from the DLL at rest.
 The file does, however, include loader code capable of producing or transferring execution to an opaque in-memory stage.
 A controlled unpacking/detonation phase would be required to recover that stage for independent hashing and full component analysis.

 For injection technique classification, the local DLL demonstrates **in-memory PE reconstruction/manual loading** into executable memory.
-Zscaler ThreatLabz reports that newer Raspberry Robin core payloads perform **early-bird Asynchronous Procedure Call (APC) process injection** using `NtQueueApcThread`, with candidate target processes including `cleanmgr.exe`, `rundll32.exe`, and `dllhost.exe`.
-ThreatLabz also reports that older Raspberry Robin versions used process hollowing.
+Zscaler ThreatLabz reports that newer Raspberry Robin core payloads perform **early-bird Asynchronous Procedure Call (APC) process injection** using `NtQueueApcThreadEx2`, with candidate target processes including `cleanmgr.exe`, `rundll32.exe`, and `dllhost.exe`.

 ## Scope and Methodology